Sponsor a child in Guinea

 Despite Guinea's mineral wealth, its people are among Africa's poorest.
 82% live in poverty, lacking clean water and adequate healthcare, and Ebola has put extra strain public services.
 Amid such uncertainty, our supporters are providing a better future for Guinea's children.

 You can help give a better life to Guinea's most vulnerable children by sponsoring online today:

 Only 29% of adults in Guinea know how to read and write.
 Less than half the population benefits from schooling, which means that the majority of young Guineans never get to see a classroom.
 In 2014, Guinea was the first country to be hit by the world's largest outbreak of the deadly Ebola virus.

 Of every 1,000 babies born, 61 die in their first born.

 - Treatable diseases such as measles and malaria kill many children.
 Polio has also returned to Guinea.

 - The Ebola outbreak in 2014-2015 left thousands of children alone.
 Fear of infection meant that many were shunned.

-- Around 40% of children suffer from chronic malnutrition and 26% from weight deficiency, in spite of the multiple recent campaigns to improve the situation.
+- 40% of children suffer from malnutrition and 26% are underweight.

-- Approximately 440,000 children are growing up without their parents, roughly 59,000 of whom have lost parental care because of AIDS.
-HIV remains a major public health issue, with 9,000 children afflicted by the disease themselves.
+- 440,000 children are growing up without their parents, 59,000 because of HIV/AIDS, which remain a major public health concern.

 Our work in Guinea